2025-12-07 11:46:39 +01:00

-Bash Git Prompt for Ubuntu 24.04
+Bash Git Prompt on Ubuntu 24.04 Server

 OS Shell Feature License